 Tel.
 425-778-7339 Email: email@example.com

-FREE FIRST CONSULTATION (Office visit or by phone) MILITARY $ DISCOUNTS
+FREE FIRST AUTO ACCIDENT CONSULTATION (Office visit or by phone) MILITARY $ DISCOUNTS

 Get a very experienced auto accident injury lawyer to help you.
 And get much better, quicker results.
 Call Edmonds auto accident injury lawyer Paul Hanson.
 Call 425-778-7339.

-Attorney Hanson has 38+ years experience helping Edmonds drivers and passengers injured in car/auto accidents not their fault.
+Attorney Hanson has 40+ years experience helping Edmonds drivers and passengers injured in car or auto accidents not their fault.
 He is very effective in dealing and negotiating with auto insurance companies & their accident claims adjusters.
-Attorney Hanson and his very experienced paralegal team are able to get fair and prompt $ accident insurance claim settlements for injured clients.
+Attorney Hanson and his very experienced paralegal team are able to get fair and prompt accident insurance claim settlements for injured clients.
 They will work hard to obtain a fair insurance claim settlement for you.

 Do not try to handle your auto accident injury claim without a lawyer.
-Hiring an experienced car/auto accident attorney to help you with your auto accident injury insurance claim will always result in much better service, a much quicker claim settlement, and much more $ money in your hands from the insurance company.
+Hiring an experienced car or auto accident attorney to help you with your auto accident injury insurance claim will always result in much better service, a much quicker claim settlement, and much more money in your hands from the auto liability insurance company.
 And a lot less aggravation for you.

 Contingency Fee Only.
 If no insurance claim settlement obtained, then no attorney fee charged you (only case costs).
-Attorney fee charged ONLY if your auto insurance claim settles with the insurance company and you receive compensation $ money for your injuries.
+Attorney fee charged ONLY if your auto insurance claim settles with the auto liability insurance company and you receive compensation money for your injuries.

 Call Edmonds Car & Auto Accident Personal Injury Lawyer Attorney Paul Hanson for your free first consultation.
 Call 425-778-7339.

 SPECIAL CAR / AUTO ACCIDENT INFORMATION

-If you are in a car/auto accident involving injuries or property damage, there are certain things you should follow.
-These actions will help you avoid future hassles with insurance claims adjusters and help you obtain fair $ compensation for your bodily injuries and property damages.
+If you are in a car or auto accident involving injuries or property damage, there are certain things you should follow.
+These actions will help you avoid future hassles with insurance claims adjusters and help you obtain fair compensation for your bodily injuries and property damages.